 that is three months, six months, nine months.

-missing one dose is dangerous as well as double dose also can be lethal.
+Missing one dose is dangerous as well a double dose also can be lethal.

 NRx drugs include sleeping pills Trika, Anxit, containing alprazolam, and other brain-related drugs.

 If these drugs will provide without prescription they can be used for murders, theft, rape, etc.

 this is all about Schedule H1 Drug List

 Things to watch out for before giving H1 medicine to the patients especially for registered pharmacist

 4. In the case of NRx drugs Registered medical practitioner degree with a recognized university or affiliated colleges must be completed a master’s degree (MD) because only MD can write NRx prescriptions with respect to patients’ history.

 5.The pharmacist should have the patient’s full history record with his address and doctor’s address.